chinapedia/wikipedia.abstract.en/Page/Mechanics.md

 Classical

-Newtonslawofgravity.ogv explains Newton's law of gravitation in MIT course 8.01[16] ]] The following are described as forming classical mechanics:
+explains Newton's law of gravitation in MIT course 8.01[16] ]] The following are described as forming classical mechanics:

 -   Newtonian mechanics, the original theory of motion (kinematics) and forces (dynamics).
 -   Analytical mechanics is a reformulation of Newtonian mechanics with an emphasis on system energy, rather than on forces.
 There are two main branches of analytical mechanics: